Schrolli91/BOSWatch/README.md

 - And use the script  `sudo sh install.sh`

 Now the script downloads and compile all needed data.
-At the end you can find BOSWatch in `~/bos/BOSWatch/`
+At the end you can find BOSWatch in `~/boswatch/`
+In case of an Error during the Installation, check the Logfile in `~/boswatch/install/setup_log.txt`

 Caution, script don't install a Webserver with PHP and MySQL.
 So you have to make up manually if you want to use MySQL support.